Machu Picchu: guide to Mosquitoes and Biting Insects

 - Mosquitoes are more attracted to dark colors than light.

 - Keep your feet and ankles covered.
-Wear flat-soled sturdy shoes that cover your foot.
+Wear flat-soled sturdy shoes that cover your feet.

 - Wear light colored socks (so you can see if insects are on you) that are long enough to cover your ankles and lower leg and tuck your pant leg in if necessary.

 Machu Picchu Climate

 There are two seasons in the Peruvian Andes Mountains.
 Wet and dry.
 The wet season usually begins in late November and continues through early April.
 Rainy season does not mean monsoon rains.
 For more details about weather rainfall and temperature charts, go to MACHU PICCHU & GALAPAGOS COMPREHENSIVE PACKING GUIDE.
 The average daily temperature does not fluctuate much during the year, so temperatures remain fairly constant year round.
 Cusco is cooler than the Sacred Valley and Machu Picchu.

 Recommendations for Inca Trail Hikers:

 We recommend that hikers use the same precautions as other visitors to Machu Picchu.
 The majority of most multi-day hikes including the Inca Trail, are at altitudes above 8000 feet and exposure to mosquitoes is low and even non-existent.
 But midges may pop up in lower elevations when temperatures spike during the day.
 These are perhaps more annoying than mosquitoes.